vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 The Ubidots [decoder function](https://gist.github.com/vhuynen/4147d0d65edb16d525ade26eb0dfb34a) from the Helium Console is shared with my **WisBlock Kit 1** and my **WisNode RAK7204**.
 Only the luminosity sensor decoding data has been added to be compatible.

-Below the result of the JavaScript decoding function expected by the Ubidots API :
+Below, the result of the JavaScript decoding function expected by the Ubidots API :

 ``` json
 {